Students learn the scientific concepts behind climate change and then analyze current and future impacts, challenges, and opportunities.

 By Anne Rivera.

-This article is the first in a series on curriculum and initiatives at UH Hilo focusing on sustainability issues.
+This story is part of a series on curriculum and projects at UH Hilo focusing on sustainability issues.

 The University of Hawai‘i at Hilo offers courses in several fields ranging from geography to marine science to agriculture that inform students about current ecological problems and encourage the budding environmentalists to find sustainable solutions both locally and globally.